openthread/openthread/src/posix/README.md

 ----

 **NOTE** Assuming build system is 64bit Linux.
 You can play just like the normal OpenThread as described in the [command line document](../../src/cli/README.md).
-You can also do radio diagnostic using the command [diag](../../src/cli/README.md#diag).
+You can also perform radio diagnostics using the command [diag](../../src/diag/README.md).

 ### With Simulation